xiangxinyue/xiangxinyue.github.io/about.md

 permalink: /about/
 ---

-I am a senior software developer specializing in quantitative technology, with a strong focus on large-scale engineering, distributed pricing systems, and data-intensive computation.
+I am a senior quantitative developer specializing in quantitative technology, with a strong focus on large-scale engineering, distributed pricing systems, and data-intensive computation.
 My work sits at the intersection of front-office engineering and quantitative workflows, supporting traders and quants through high-performance infrastructure and analytical tooling.

 Core strengths include:
 - Quantitative technology & analytics integration: